-7.4 Recommendations for Project Owners/Operators
+Specifically For Future Project Owners/Operators

-- Congestion pricing has been shown to address issues of mobility, greenhouse gas emissions, equity, and safety where it has been applied. - Clarity around goals and outcomes desired at the beginning of a project is essential to the success of achieving them.
-Optimizing for one priority over another can lead to different outcomes. - The success of a project or program is largely based on "how" it is developed and implemented. - Methodology is important analysis needs to be detailed to understand how to: - o maximize benefits (mobility, shift to transit, less emissions, better access to jobs and community places, affordability, and safety) and - o address unintended consequences (diversion and related congestion on nearby routes, slowing of buses; potential safety issues, and equity issues). - Meaningful engagement and an extensive outreach campaign is required to develop a project that works and will gain public and political acceptance. - A pricing project should build equity, safety, and affordability into the project definition so a holistic project that meets the need of the community is developed rather than adding "mitigations" later. - Ongoing monitoring of performance is necessary to adjust and optimize a program once implemented.
+- The success of a specific project or program is largely based on how it is developed and implemented requiring detailed analysis, outreach, monitoring, and incorporation of best practices. - Coordinate with other pricing programs, including analysis of cumulative impacts and consideration of shared payment technologies, to reduce user confusion and ensure success of a program. - Conduct meaningful engagement and an extensive outreach campaign, including with those who would be most impacted by congestion pricing, to develop a project that works and will gain public and political acceptance. - Build equity, safety, and affordability into the project definition so a holistic project that meets the need of the community is developed rather than adding "mitigations" later. - Establish a process for ongoing monitoring of performance, in order to adjust and optimize a program once implemented.

-7.5 Next Steps
+8.4 Next Steps